gjm222/CarND-Path-Planning-Project/README.md

 Although this planner works very well, many improvements could be made to this planner.
 Use of a trained gaussian classifier predictive probably would have been a better choice for planning lanes but in the interest of time I went with a brute force approach which took a lot of tinkering to get it right.

 More consideration for crossing over to the far lane should have been done to get better timings.

+It would have saved a lot of time to be able to control the other cars in the simulator while it is running to provide scenarios on demand for testing instead having to wait and see if it happens naturally by the simulator.